masyl/dndominos/rules.md

 - Creatures: Represented by double-dominos, typically
 - double-dominos:
 - Hero:
-- Token:
+- Token: The game piece that represents your hero and that you move over the domino tiles.
 - Bloodied: Your hero is not feeling well after having been bested in combat.
 You have -1 on dice throws for attack, defence and moving.
-- Death:
+- Death: When you get a beating while already bloodied.
+You must respawn.
-- Rat:
+- Rat: Monster represented by the 1:1 domino.
-- Troll:
+- Troll: Monster represented by the 2:2 domino.
-- Direwolf:
+- Direwolf: Monster represented by the 3:3 domino.
-- Orc:
+- Orc: Monster represented by the 4:4 domino.
-- Golem:
+- Golem: Monster represented by the 5:5 domino.
-- Dragon:
+- Dragon: Monster represented by the 6:6 domino.

 Questions
 =========

 Q: Can corridors be placed to form loops ?
-A: Yes
+A: Yes.
+The domino your placing must have a matching value with at least one other domino.

-Q: Can you from a room by placing the domino accross two other dominos ?
+Q: Can you create a room by placing the domino accross two other dominos ?
 A: Yes

 Q: Can the game end the game before the map is fully revealed ?